The Slavija Convoy & Besieged Dubrovnik

-A year later, besieged towns such as Mostar, in Bosnia-Hercegovina, were reduced to printing their own siege currency again in deutschmarks.
+A year later, besieged towns such as Mostar, in Bosnia-Hercegovina, were reduced to printing their own siege currency see example above again in deutschmarks.

 The hospital made a stark contrast with the Town Hall where I interviewed the mayor.
 It's as clean, as organised and as civilised, as a hospital in London.
 In the reception rooms there were smart receptions for the VIPs.
 I left.